 In doing so, you are trapping all the moisture before it has time to evaporate.

 Summary for the Best Korean Moisturizer for Dry Skin in 2020

 I hope this article helped you learn more about dry skin and also some of the best Korean moisturizes to buy.

-I’m using the Innsfree Orchid Enrich Cream at the moment.
+I’m using the Innisfree Orchid Enrich Cream at the moment.
 It seems to suit my skin really well.
 Maybe you might find the fragrance too much, but i love it.

 It would be great to hear what you think!

-If you have any recommendations that you think I should add to the list let me know in the comment section below.
+If you have any recommendations, you think I should add to the list, let me know in the comment section below.